dtoebe/go-alexa-talk/markdown/talk.md

 ![Amazon Echo Cube](../images/echocube.jpg)
 _src: [gearpatrol.com](https://gearpatrol.com/2018/06/07/amazon-fire-tv-cube-first-look/)_

-- With things like Tuning it on or off, adjusting the volume, even searching and starting shows...
+- Such as, tuning it on or off your TV, adjusting the volume, even searching and starting shows...
 All with your voice
-- Such as "Alexa play Lucifer", and it will open Hulu and stat playing where you left off
+- Just say "Alexa play Lucifer", and it will open Hulu and stat playing where you left off

 ---